xnafi/xnafi/README.md

 <p align="left">
 I'm Forhad Khan,

-Front-End Developer with 4+ years of hands-on experience in constructing scalable, high-performance web applications with React, Next.js, and TypeScript.
-A specialist in converting complex UI/UX ideas into pixel-perfect, reusable, responsive components, powered by Tailwind CSS, Redux Toolkit, and modern animation frameworks such as Framer Motion and GSAP.
-Proven track record of improving application performance by a maximum of 35%, increasing user engagement through animation-driven interfaces, and implementing robust features with clean, maintainable code.
+Front End Developer with over 4 years of hands-on experience in developing high performance web applications using React, Next.js, and TypeScript.
+Specialized in transforming complex UI/UX designs into pixel-perfect and reusable components backed by Tailwind CSS, Redux Toolkit, and leading animation libraries Framer Motion and GSAP.
+Experienced in enhancing the performance of applications by a maximum of 35%, as well as increased user engagement by designing interfaces with heavy use of animations and development of reliable features with clean code.

-Experienced with Firebase, MongoDB, API integrations, and optimizing SEO-friendly Next.js applications.
-I successfully contributed to several international projects—real estate platforms, corporate websites, e-commerce systems, and an NPM package—while working in distributed teams at Remostarts, Al Jaami Technologies, and Elegant Web Studio.
-Highly committed to crafting intuitive digital experiences that balance aesthetic precision, technical excellence, and scalable architecture.
+Skilled in Firebase, MongoDB, API implementation, and the optimization of SEO-friendly Next.js apps.
+Successfully participated in the development of several international projects real-state websites, business sites, e-commerce websites, and an NPM package as part of remote teams at Remostarts, Al Jaami Technologies, and Elegant Web Studio.
+Extremely passionate about building intuitive digital products which require the perfect balance of design accuracy, technical mastery, and scalable design.
 </p>